jwl-7/c0de_gr1nd/python_explanations/gray_code.md

 # Compute a Gray Code
 Given a nonnegative integer _n_, return the _n_-bit gray code sequence.

+A Gray code is a binary numeral system where adjacent numbers in the sequence differ in a single bit.

 ## Example
 ```
  Input: 2